-The reasons why positive employee experience is important are amply explored elsewhere, so there’s no reason to do more than mention some of them, namely:
+The reasons why positive employee experience is important for IT service management (ITSM) are amply explored elsewhere, so there’s no reason to do more than mention some of them, namely:

 - More productive employees